Concubinage: Middle East

-In the Medieval Muslim Arab world, "concubine" (surriyya) referred to the female slave (jāriya), whether Muslim or non-Muslim, with whom her master engages in sexual intercourse in addition to household or other services.
+In the historic Muslim Arab world, "concubine" (surriyya) referred to the female slave (jāriya), whether Muslim or non-Muslim, with whom her master engages in sexual intercourse in addition to household or other services.
 Such relationships were common in pre-Islamic Arabia and other pre-existing cultures of the wider region.

-Islam introduced legal restrictions and discipline to the concubinage and encouraged manumission.
-Islam furthermore endorsed educating, freeing or marrying female slaves if they embrace Islam abandoning polytheism or infidelity.
-In verse 23:6 in the Quran it is allowed to have sexual intercourse with concubines only after harmonizing rapport and relation with them.
-Children of concubines are generally declared as legitimate with or without wedlock, and the mother of a free child was considered free upon the death of the male partner.
-There is evidence that concubines had a higher rank than female slaves.
-Abu Hanifa and others argued for modesty-like practices for the concubine, recommending that the concubine be established in the home and their chastity be protected and not to misuse them for sale or sharing with friends or kins.
-While scholars exhorted masters to treat their slaves equally, a master was allowed to show favoritism towards a concubine.
+Islam introduced new regulations to the concubinage and encouraged manumission.

+Islam furthermore endorsed educating (instruction in Islam), freeing or marrying female slaves if they converted to Islam "abandoning polytheism or infidelity".

+If the master chose to acknowledge the children of his concubine, they children were generally declared as legitimate with or without wedlock, and the mother of a free child was considered free upon the death of her male enslaver in the custom of umm walad.

+Abu Hanifa and others argued for modesty-like practices for the slave concubine, recommending that the concubine be established in the home and their chastity be protected and not to misuse them for sale or sharing with friends or kins.

+While scholars exhorted masters to treat their slaves "equally", a master was allowed to show favoritism towards a concubine.

+Islamic scholars have disagreed on the exact interpretation. verse 23:6 in the Quran is believed by some Islamic scholars to say that it is allowed to have sexual intercourse with concubines after marrying them, as Islam forbids sexual intercourse outside of marriage.

 Some scholars recommended holding a wedding banquet (walima) to celebrate the concubinage relationship; however, this is not required in teachings of Islam and is rather the self-preferred opinions of certain non-liberal Islamic scholars.
-Even the Arabic term for concubine surriyya may have been derived from sarat meaning "eminence", indicating the concubine's higher status over other female slaves.
+The Arabic term for concubine surriyya may have been derived from sarat meaning "eminence", indicating the concubine's higher status over other female slaves.